tcoratger/hash-sig/README.md

 This repository contains a *prototypical* Rust implementation of (synchronized) signatures based on tweakable hash functions and incomparable encodings.
 The code has not been audited and is not meant to be used in production.
 It is a playground to explore and benchmark these signatures.
 Use it at your own risk.

+The code implements the schemes from [this paper](https://eprint.iacr.org/2025/055.pdf).
+The parameters for instantiations have been chosen based on the analysis in the paper and the scripts in [this repository](https://github.com/b-wagn/hashsig-parameters).

 ## Tests

 Run the tests with